cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

 Imports are how we reduce duplication of configurations by creating reusable baselines.
 The imports should be thought of almost like blueprints.
 Once a reusable catalog of Stacks exists, robust architectures can be easily created simply by importing those blueprints.

-Imports may be used in Stack configuratinos together with [inheritance](/core-concepts/components/inheritance) and [mixins](/core-concepts/stacks/mixins) to produce an exceptionally DRY configuration in a way that is logically organized and easier to maintain for your team.
+Imports may be used in Stack configurations together with [inheritance](/core-concepts/components/inheritance) and [mixins](/core-concepts/stacks/mixins) to produce an exceptionally DRY configuration in a way that is logically organized and easier to maintain for your team.